 Activities Coordinator

-This role is ideal for you if you think you’re great at motivating people, good at organising events, digitally competent and great with time management.
+An activities coordinator is the perfect role if you’re great at motivating people, good at organising events, digitally competent and great with time management.

 If you like working with people and are active and enthusiastic, this is the job for you.
 It’s a varied and hands-on role where you’ll organise social activities, help people take part, and work in care homes or day centres, someone’s home or within the community.